If you are in SE Qld why not visit our Underwood showroom.

 We target 40° C in our instructions to allow for thermometer error etc., as the culture will start dying at 45°C.

-6 to 8 hours at the desired temperature should make a beautiful yoghurt.
+10 to 12 hours at the desired temperature should make a beautiful yoghurt.
 The longer the yoghurt is kept in the ideal temperature range for culture growth, the more lactose, which is a dairy sugar, or other sugars available, get eaten.
 As more sugar is eaten, more acid is produced and the tangier the yoghurt becomes.
+Fermentation times up to 24 hours are becoming more popular too.

 Please be aware that electric yoghurt makers may creep up in temperature with extended inoculation times, and sometimes become hot enough to kill the culture.
 This is seen by some as a benefit, as this will extend the shelf life of the yoghurt in your fridge.
 Thermos style yoghurt makers may need their heat reservoir water replaced to keep the yoghurt temperature in the correct range.